Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Introduction

-Quantum networks are applied to integrate the process of generating, transmitting, and utilizing quantum information.
-A fundamental step in building a quantum network is the establishment of entanglement between two communicating nodes.
-Entanglement, which describes the correlation between remote qubits, can be generated between two end nodes by consuming entangled pairs \cite{bernien2013heralded, moehring2007entanglement}.

-A well-known characteristic of entanglement is its inherent fragility and the associated probability of failure.
-Consequently, a major bottleneck in quantum networks is the scaling of transmission error probabilities with the length of the channels connecting the nodes \cite{dur1999quantum}.
-To address this challenge, quantum repeaters are employed to extend the range of entanglement.
-Furthermore, by consuming more entangled pairs for purification, the lower fidelity entangled pairs convert to higher fidelity pairs.
+Quantum networks integrate the generation, transmission, and utilization of quantum information.
+A crucial step is establishing entanglement between communicating nodes.
+However, transmission errors increase with link length \cite{dur1999quantum}.
+To mitigate this challenge, quantum repeaters are employed to divide the total distance into shorter segments.
+Moreover, by consuming more entangled pairs for purification, the lower fidelity entangled pairs convert to higher fidelity pairs.

-Although various purification protocols \cite{deutsch1996quantum,bennett1996purification, krastanov2019optimized} have been proposed, management of purification in the network layer within quantum networks is still lacking.
-In \cite{davies2024entanglement}, the authors proposed a buffering system with consideration of quantum memory, and implement purification protocols.
-The result demonstrated that consistent purification increases the average consumed fidelity, despite some entanglement being discarded due to purification failures.
-For the purification at the two-node system, authors in \cite{elsayed2024trade} propose the trade-off between fidelity and entanglement request waiting time, assuming a First In, First Out (FIFO) request queue for each node.
+Although various purification protocols \cite{deutsch1996quantum,bennett1996purification,krastanov2019optimized} have been proposed, purification management at the network layer is still lacking.
+In \cite{davies2024entanglement}, a buffering system incorporating quantum memory and purification was introduced, showing that consistent purification increases the average fidelity, despite some entanglements being discarded due to purification failures.
+For two-node systems, \cite{elsayed2024trade} analysed the trade-off between fidelity and request waiting time under a First-In, First-Out queue.

-In contrast to link-level entanglement, this paper focuses on the study of purification at the quantum network level.
-In \cite{victora2023entanglement}, the authors applied the purification in entanglement routing for different quantum network topologies.
-However, there remains a gap in research regarding the optimization of fidelity and throughput through efficient path selection and entanglement request scheduling.
+In contrast to link-level entanglement, this paper focuses on the study of purification at the network level.
+In \cite{victora2023entanglement}, purification was integrated into entanglement routing across different topologies.
+However, optimizing guaranteed fidelity and latency through joint path selection and entanglement request scheduling remains an open problem.